Chicco KeyFit 30 Review

 Ease of Install - Without the Base

-The Chicco earned a 4 of 10 for ease of install without the base, its lowest installation score.
-This makes the Keyfit 30 a poor option for parents that may frequent public transportation and may need to install their seat without the base.
+The Chicco is more challenging to install without the base than any other installation method.
+This difficulty means the Keyfit 30 is a poor choice for parents that frequent public transportation and may need to install their seat without the base.

 Ease of Use